After reading this article you’ll know what your intention should be when singing on stage, and how to deal with negative thoughts popping up.

 Singing students and beginning artists often overlook this question.
 They jump to the wrong conclusion that people expect perfection, virtuosity.

 If this is your mindset, if this idea gets into your head, it can lead to trouble.
 Because you will be thrown off whenever you make a slight mistake on stage.
 It will distract you from the mood, the message, the expression you want to convey.

 Consider that it's not the case that pro’s don’t make mistakes, nor do most have perfect technique.
 That’s not what it takes to become a pro necessarily or to impress people.

-1. Don’t force people to feel - feel it yourself
+Tip 1.
+Don’t force people to feel - feel it yourself

-Another misconception, a bit more hidden maybe, is that professional performers do their best to impress the audience.
+Another misconception, a bit more hidden maybe, is that professional singers do their best to impress the audience.
 If you believe this, it can lead to 'trying too hard’: too big gestures, overacting, going towards the audience with your body.

 But good performers make it look easy.
 They don’t force themselves on us - they lure us in.
 In general, they achieve this with a calm posture, and in such a way that everyone sees that they are enjoying themselves.
 Even if they deliver a song of heartbreak, they are enjoying that feeling almost.
 Living it.
 They are not preoccupied with the thought if the audience is having a good time.